zibinpan/FedMDFG/README.md

-# Code Appendix
+# Code of AAAI 2023 paper:

-Code for federated learning (FL).
+FedMDFG: Federated Learning with Multi-Gradient Descent and Fair Guidance

 ## Requirements to run the code:

-Python 3.6
+Python >3.6

 Numpy